csabapusztai/system_integrity/docs/PandP.md

 	- variables
 	- classification systems.[^fn]

-[^fn]: For further details refer to Protocol 2.

-- Through analysing and focusing on the data themselves:
-	- by comparing and integrating data over time
-	- managing revision processes by documenting discontinuities and/or
-	- providing consistent back-data series.

-#### Key elements of this protocol
-- Producers of Tier 1 statistics use standard practices and approaches across official statistics, and foster their adoption.
-- Internationally or nationally-agreed definitions, methods and classifications are used where relevant, to aid comparison with other outputs.
-- The release of each Tier 1 statistic includes a clear statement on the degree of compliance with agreed definitions, methods and practices (where these have been identified) including any known reasons for deviation.
-- Statistics are consistent or reconcilable with those obtained through other data sources and/or statistical frameworks.
+[^fn]: For further deistent or reconcilable with those obtained through other data sources and/or statistical frameworks.
 - Economic concepts are valued and recorded according to internationally accepted standards, guidelines, or good practices.
 Where they are not followed, an explanation is provided and a development plan includes ways to achieve compliance during the next major upgrade.
 - Points of discontinuity in a time series are identified and accompanied by an explanation.
 - Substantial revisions to time series should provide a consistent back-data series where practicable, an analysis of the differences between the old and revised series, and an explanation of the effect on any previously published commentary or interpretation.